slotdawg/ts2020/peer/peer.rst

     This exercise requires the :ref:`windows_tools_vm`.

-The easiest way to verify synchronization is functioning properly is to open 2 different File Explorer windows to the respective Nutanix Files and Windows File Server paths.
+The easiest way to verify synchronization is functioning properly is to open separate File Explorer windows for the Nutanix Files and Windows File Server paths.

 .. note::

-  Do **NOT** test using an Agent server VM.
+  Do **not** test using an Agent server VM.
 All activity from these servers are automatically filtered to reduce overhead on the Nutanix Files cluster.

 #.
 Connect to your *Initials*\ **-Windows-ToolsVM** via RDP using the following credentials:

    - **Username** - NTNXLAB\\Administrator
    - **Password** - nutanix/4u

 #.
-Open File Explorer and browse to your Nutanix Files share, e.g. ``\\BootcampFS\Initials-Peer``.
+Open File Explorer and browse to your Nutanix Files share, e.g., ``\\BootcampFS\Initials-Peer``.
 Drag this window to the left side of the desktop.

-   Note that the sample data seeded into the Windows File Server during lab setup has already been replicated to Nutanix Files.
+   Note that the sample data seeded in the Windows File Server during lab setup has already been replicated to Nutanix Files.

    .. note::

      You can also verify the replicated files in **Prism > File Server**.

 #.
-Open a second File Explorer and browse to your Windows File Server share, e.g. ``\\PeerAgent-Win-IP\Data\Initials-Data``.
+Open a second File Explorer window and browse to your Windows File Server share, e.g., ``\\PeerAgent-Win\Data\Initials-Data``.
 Drag this window to the right side of the desktop.

    .. figure:: images/30.png